 Source: Essential Oil Safety, 2nd Edition

-Amyris Essential Oil Benefits and Uses
+Benefits of Amyris Essential Oil

 The Complete Book of Essential Oils and Aromatherapy: Amyris may help relieve coughs, chest congestion, restlessness, stress, and tension.
 The oil is also useful in skin care.